 We are partnering with Facebook AI Research (FAIR) on fastMRI – a collaborative research project to investigate the use of AI to make MRI scans up to 10X faster.

 NYU Langone and FAIR are providing open-source AI models, baselines, and evaluation metrics.
-For more information, and to participate in open challenges related to accelerated MRI, visit fastMRI.org

 The deidentified imaging dataset provided by NYU Langone comprises raw k-space data in several sub-dataset groups.
 Curation of these data are part of an IRB approved study.
 Raw and DICOM data have been deidentified via conversion to the vendor-neutral ISMRMD format and the RSNA clinical trial processor, respectively.
 We also performed manual inspection of each DICOM image for the presence of any unexpected protected health information (PHI), with spot checking of both metadata and image content.